Lock-and-Leave Smart Home Layout: Remote Security Guide

 Server rack with network cables connecting to a bedroom smart speaker and laptop, illustrating a home automation network.

-What is a lock and leave smart home?
+What is a lock-and-leave smart home?

 Can you retrofit an older property with smart home automation?